wilfred-dev/wilfred/docs/installation.md

 # Basic configuration

-Once you got Wilfred installed, you can run the setup command in order to create the basic configuration.
+Once you got Wilfred installed, you can run the setup command to create the basic configuration.

 ```bash
 wilfred setup